East German mark: Coins

-The first issue of Eastern coins was released in 1948, inscribed with "Deutschland", and consisted of aluminium 1pf, 5pf and 10pf denominations, depicting a wheat stalk atop a cogwheel, with aluminium-bronze 50pf coins added in 1950 depicting a factory.
-The 1952 series of the smaller coins depict a compass and hammer in addition to wheat.
+The first issue of Eastern coins was released in 1948, inscribed with "Deutschland", and consisted of aluminium 1 pfennig, 5 pfennig, and 10 pfennig denominations, depicting a wheat stalk atop a cogwheel, with aluminium-bronze 50 pfennig coins added in 1950, depicting a factory.
+The 1952 series of the smaller coins depict a compass and hammer, with two spikes of wheat behind it.

-Starting with the 1pf in 1960, followed by the 10pf in 1963, and the 5pf in 1968, the old style coins were gradually replaced with new coins depicting the state name "Deutsche Demokratische Republik".
-Aluminium M1, M2 and 50pf pieces were released for circulation in 1956, 1957 and 1958, respectively.
-In 1969, brass 20pf coins were introduced, with nickel-bronze (later cupro-nickel) M5 coins issued from 1968.
-In 1973 and 1974, M1 and M2 coins were redesigned dropping the former "Deutsche Mark" title.
-The brass 20pf coins were issued because pay telephones had a standard charge of 20pf and were having problems with aluminium coins jamming due to their light weight.
-Commemorative M5, M10, and M20 coins of various types have also occasionally made it into circulation.
+Starting with the 1 pfennig coin in 1960, followed by the 10 pfennig coin in 1963, and the 5 pfennig coin in 1968, the old style coins were gradually replaced with new coins depicting the state name "Deutsche Demokratische Republik".
+Aluminium 1 Mark, 2 Mark, and 50 pfennig pieces were released for circulation in 1956, 1957 and 1958, respectively.
+In 1969, brass 20 pfennig coins were introduced, with nickel-bronze (later cupro-nickel) 5 Mark coins issued from 1968.
+In 1973 and 1974, the 1 Mark and 2 Mark coins were redesigned dropping the former "Deutsche Mark" title.
+The brass 20 pfennig coins were issued because pay telephones had a standard charge of 20 pfennig, and were having problems with aluminium coins jamming due to their light weight.
+Commemorative 5 Mark, 10 Mark, and 20 Mark coins of various types have also occasionally made it into circulation.
 The aluminium content of the coins meant that East German coins were nicknamed "alu-chips".

-For several months after the July 1990 adoption of the Deutsche Mark, low-value GDR coinage (up to 50pf) continued to circulate in the former GDR as legal tender, because the Bundesbank could not deliver enough small coins quickly enough to replace the former GDR coins.
+For several months after the July 1990 adoption of the Deutsche Mark, low-value GDR coinage (up to 50 pfennig) continued to circulate in the former GDR as legal tender, because the Bundesbank could not deliver enough small coins quickly enough to replace the former GDR coins.